ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/routing.md

             With.Any<CancellationToken>()));
 ```

-We are testing with HTTP Get request while the action is restricted only for HTTP Post ones.
+We are testing with HTTP Get request while the action is restricted only to HTTP Post one.
 Let's fix the issue:

 ```c#
 [Fact]